Yvonne Catterfeld: 2004–2008

-In 2004, Catterfeld voiced angelfish Angie in the German version of DreamWorks' computer-animated comedy film Shark Tale.
+In 2004, Catterfeld voiced angelfish Angie in the German version of DreamWorks' animated comedy film Shark Tale.
 "Du hast mein Herz gebrochen", the lead single from her second album, was released in January 2004 and became another number-one success for Catterfeld.
 Parent album Farben meiner Welt, was released two months later and reached the top ten on the charts.
 While not as commercially successful as its predecessor, it produced two further singles, both of which entered the top twenty and top thirty, respectively.
 After several breaks from filming, in late 2004, Catterfeld announced that she would permanently leave Gute Zeiten, schlechte Zeiten to concentrate on her music career.
 Her last appearance was broadcast on 15 February 2005.